mydea/actions-ember-testing/README.md

 # actions-ember-testing

-Sets up Node, Yarn, as well as problem matchers for ember tests to get a nicer output for errors.
+Sets up Node, Yarn, as well as problem matchers for Ember tests to get a nicer output for errors.

-It uses [Volta](https://volta.sh/) to install Node & Yarn.
-If you have custom Volta dependencies defined, it will use them as usual.
+## What does it do

+* Installs Node.js (10.x by default, configurable)
+* Installs Yarn (latest by default, configurable)
+* Setup problem matchers for nicer error output for:
+  * eslint
+  * typescript
+  * testem
+  * template-lint

 ## Example usage